 —Manik Bhat, founder and CEO, Healthify Inc.

-There is increasing evidence on how insights into their communities can help health care organizations identify patients’ and members’ health needs in a timely manner.5 About two in three respondents say they have general partnerships with local community- and/or faith-based organizations to help address DOH needs.
+There is increasing evidence on how insights into their communities can help health care organisations identify patients’ and members’ health needs in a timely manner.5 About two in three respondents say they have general partnerships with local community- and/or faith-based organisations to help address DOH needs.
 But, fewer than one-third of overall respondents say that they are leveraging community partnerships to address specific DOH needs in their larger community.
-For example, a little more than half (54%) of health care leaders say they are screening their larger community for access to stable housing, and only 29% say they have formal partnerships with community organizations to address housing needs in the community or communities they serve (figure 3).
+For example, a little more than half (54%) of health care leaders say they are screening their larger community for access to stable housing, and only 29% say they have formal partnerships with community organisations to address housing needs in the community or communities they serve (figure 3).

-"There's a push from the payers, systems, and health and human services to work more with our type of organization … It is usually a formal relationship, but months go by and we don't receive any type of referrals.
+"There's a push from the payers, systems, and health and human services to work more with our type of organisation … It is usually a formal relationship, but months go by and we don't receive any type of referrals.
 But there has been a shift.
 There's a big difference between 2016 and today.
-I think a lot of community organizations would prefer if we were embedded into discharge systems more."
+I think a lot of community organisations would prefer if we were embedded into discharge systems more."

 —Sue Daugherty, CEO, MANNA

 In earlier research, health care CEOs we surveyed identified improving the health of their workforce through DOH as a top focus area.
 However, this survey revealed that gaps remain in making progress toward that priority.
 Respondents indicated that, compared with patients and members and their larger community, employees are the least likely group to be screened for DOH or be connected to services to address those needs.
-For instance, fewer than 50% respondents say their organizations screen employees’ food, housing, transportation, and financial needs, and even fewer act on those needs (in-house programs, community partnerships) (figure 5).
+For instance, fewer than 50% respondents say their organisations screen employees’ food, housing, transportation, and financial needs, and even fewer act on those needs (in-house programs, community partnerships) (figure 5).

 "There are a good number of employees who are on Medicaid that don't have access to good benefits … How many of these health leaders are paying a living wage?
 How many of their employees get access to full benefits?
 That's going to tell you more about need in the employee population."